Pyst: Critical reception

 The game received mixed reviews.
-While noted for its novelty as one of the first parody video games, Pyst was seen as not living up to its full potential as a parody of ripe and timely subject matter and was criticised for lacking in gaming content, being more of an interactive story than a game.
+While noted for its novelty as one of the first parody video games, Pyst was seen as not living up to its full potential as a parody of ripe and timely subject matter and was criticized for lacking in gaming content, being more of an interactive story than a game.

 Electric Playground praised the game for having a "cheeky attitude and an irreverence" not found in the source material.
 Hop on Pop: The Politics and Pleasures of Popular Culture wrote that Pyst challenges the central conceit of Myst, whereby the "untouched landscape" navigated by a "lone trailblazer" is reimagined as a popular, commercialised tourist attraction.
 PC Primer thought it was "side-splitting" and "light-hearted".
 MacGamer gave it the distinction of being the first parody video game, and deemed it a "mildly amusing, short-lived parody with no gaming component".
 Electric Games unfavourably compared it to an older, and in its opinion better, parody entitled Mylk due to the latter being free and having gameplay.
 Computer World thought that the game offered salvation to the multitude of players who remained perpetually stuck on Myst Island.
 The Sunday Mirror thought Goodman was "at the core of the game".
 The Daily Mirror thought it was a good alternative to those stumped by Myst, describing it as "not really a game but...a lot of fun".
 Salon said the game "cheerfully capitalizes on that frustration" of playing the mysterious and elusive Myst, and added that the "emergence of full-scale parodies" like this was a sign of the video game industry's "arid decadence".